Asad Noor

-Asaduzzaman Noor (born 8 August 1991), better known as Asad Noor, is an exiled Bangladeshi blogger, atheist, and human rights activist.
-Noor is an advocate for freedom of expression and LGBTQ rights, who has criticised religious fundamentalism in Bangladesh.
-He has been prosecuted multiple times by Bangladeshi authorities for alleged blasphemy and hurting religious sentiments.
+Asaduzzaman Noor (Bengali: আসাদ নূর), better known as Asad Noor, is Bangladeshi blogger and human rights activist.
+An advocate for freedom of expression, secularism and LGBTQ rights, Noor is known for his online commentary criticizing religious fundamentalism and detailing human rights abuses within Bangladesh.

-Noor has been living in exile since 2019.
-He faces significant life-threatening risks from Islamic fundamentalists due to his outspoken criticism and repeated exposure of their activities through his activism.

-Career
+Following his participation in the 2013 Shahbag protests, Noor became a frequent target of radical Islamist groups.
+Facing ongoing threats, intimidation, and legal charges, Noor left Bangladesh and has lived abroad since 2019.

+Activism

-Noor began his activism by writing to various blogs and social networks in 2013.
+Noor began his activism by writing for various blogs and social networks in 2013.
 Following his involvement with the 2013 Shahbag protests, he became a target for religious fundamentalists.
-Since 2015, he has been subjected to threats and intimidation by state and non-state actors for his human rights work.
+Since 2015, he has been subjected to death threats and intimidation by state and non-state actors for his human rights work.
+Noor's social media profiles have been subject to targeted cyber-attacks.

-In July 2020, Noor published several video blogs condemning the intimidation of Bangladesh's minority Buddhist community in Rangunia Upazila of the Chittagong District.
-Consequently, a local Awami League leader filed a lawsuit against Noor on 14 July 2020 under the Digital Security Act, with the charges of "hurting religious sentiments" and "running propaganda against the spirit of the liberation war."
+In July 2020, Noor published several video blogs condemning the intimidation of the minority Buddhist community in Rangunia Upazila of Chittagong District.
+Consequently, a local Awami League leader filed a lawsuit against Noor on 14 July 2020 under the Digital Security Act, on charges of "hurting religious sentiments" and "running propaganda against the spirit of the liberation war".

-One of Noor's video blogs presented the apparent vandalism of an under-construction Buddhist statue of a Buddhist monastery in Rangunia.
-Noor claimed the attackers were backed by the forest officials and the local Awami League MP because they conspired to banish the monks from the area.
+One of Noor's video blogs depicted apparent vandalism of an under-construction statue at a Buddhist monastery in Rangunia.
+Noor claimed the attackers were backed by forest officials and the local Awami League Member of Parliament (MP), alleging they conspired to banish the monks from the area.
 Following the release of Noor's videos, local Islamic groups protested against the blogger and accused him of undermining religious harmony between Muslims and Buddhists.

 At the 58th session of the United Nations Human Rights Council, Asad Noor expressed concerns about the situation of religious and belief minorities in Bangladesh, citing an increase in attacks following the 2024 protests.
 He referred to past incidents involving secular bloggers and publishers and mentioned his own experience of leaving Bangladesh due to legal issues and security concerns.
-Noor also commented on the Constitutional Reform Committee’s recommendation to retain Islam as the state religion, suggesting that such measures could affect minority communities.
+Noor also commented on the Constitutional Reform Committee's recommendation to retain Islam as the state religion, suggesting that such measures could affect minority communities.
 He emphasized the importance of separating religion and state to uphold human rights.

+Legal issues

+Noor has been subject to multiple prosecution and detention by the Bangladesh authorities.